eshinhw/quant-portfolio-visualizer/README.md

-# Quantitative Investing with Python and R
+# Quantitative Investing in Python and R

 ## Introduction